 Basically anything besides "the kids" or "it's a lot of work" is probably fine.
 Even if a babysitter's answer was changing diapers, I'd probably be fine with that, because at least it's honest.
 It's my least favorite part of the job too!

-All of the question in this section have pretty straightforward answers, so I won't elaborate on each one individually.
+All of the questions in this section have pretty straightforward answers, so I won't elaborate on each one individually.
 You're just trying to get a good idea of your babysitter's experience and history.

 This is more of a get-to-know-you kind of question than anything else, but bonus points for an answer involving education, childcare, etc.